Causes of TMJ Disorder / Syndrome

 - The joint is damaged by a blow or other impact.)

 - The muscles that stabilize the joint become fatigued from overwork, which can happen if you habitually clench or grind your teeth.

 Symptoms of TMJ

 There are many different TMJ symptoms, and not all of them appear in every case.
-The most common symptom that causes people to seek treatment is pain in one or both TMJ joints.
+The most common symptom that causes people to seek treatment is a pain in one or both TMJ joints.
 Pain generally progresses to symptoms of stiffness and difficulty opening the mouth.

 Potential cases of TMJ are characterized by these symptoms:

 - Pain in the face, neck or shoulder that occurs or worsens when you speak or chew;